A Comprehensive Guide to Baby Carrier Positions By Age

 Time in the carrier: If you're following baby-wearing best practices and using an appropriate carrier for you and your baby's developmental stage, you can have your baby in the carrier for as long as you are both comfortable.

-Consider in advance how much time he might spend in the carrier as well as what you are planning to achieve while wearing.
+When choosing which position to carry your little one in, consider how much time he might spend in the carrier as well as what you are planning to achieve while wearing.

 There are no limits on inward-facing carrying positions, while the back carry is an appropriate option for long baby-wearing periods when your little one is older.
 Stick to shorter carrying periods with the outward-facing carry or hip carry.
 There are no official time limits, but you do need to pay attention to markers of safety.
 Additionally, your baby’s development and your lifestyle may also impact how much time they should spend in the carrier, in various positions, or how often you should take breaks.